QianyiWu/GSRec/README.md

 ## Data

 We provided our [preprocessed Replica](https://drive.google.com/file/d/1PGW0D7Sy5H7KRrRSXhVx3qcI9Y8AU8q1/view?usp=drive_link) dataset (8 scenes, ~1.7GB) for reference.
 You can download the dataset and put it in the ```data``` folder.
-The data structure similar to other 3DGS project and will be organised as follows:
+The data structure is similar to other 3DGS projects and will be organized as follows:

 ```
 data/